European Sports Betting Sites

 Sweden: Sports betting is extremely popular in Sweden and it is in principle completely legal, assuming that the operator has received a special licence.
 However, the Swedish government have only given out a licence to the state-backed Svenska Spel.
 The powers that be appear to be fighting a losing battle though as turnover at Svenska Spel has gone down in recent years, whilst internationally licenced firms have seen a revenue increase from citizens of the Scandinavian country.

 Greece: Online sports betting and gambling, is also freshly legalized in Greece.
 Greek citizens will pay a flat 10% tax on all online gambling winnings.

-In addition, many other European countries are beginning to regulate and offer online sports betting and other forms of internet gambling to their citizens.
+In addition, many other European countries are being forced to regulate and liberalize their online betting laws to comply with EU legislation.
 Check your local laws and regulations for legality and tax information.